-I’ve never been one for heavy drinking or much partying, but I enjoy the freedom of time and having my 20s to figure things out and explore.
+I’ve never been one for endless nights of going out, but I enjoy the freedom of time and having my 20s to explore.
 In two years, I won’t have my 20s to fall back on.
 I can’t say for certain, but I imagine I’ll likely feel the pressures of starting a family and settling down in a few years.
 I don’t know what exactly I’ll do in August after my time on the JET Programme ends, but I hope I continue to challenge myself and seek out new opportunities in life.
 Still, I have some anxiety about the future because life just seems so much more challenging and scary as you get older.
 With each passing year, you have to make more difficult decisions and think carefully about your health and others around you.

-We both got on the same train car and she sat next to two high school students still in their uniforms.
+We both got on the same train car; she sat next to two high school students still in their uniforms.
 Packed between high school students and other elderly Japanese, I decided to stand for the ride.
 The girls were giggling and pointing to purikura (funny photo booth photos).
 The woman said something that made them laugh even more and the two girls showed her more pictures.
 Still in her hat and clutching her bag in her lap, she never stopped smiling for the entire train ride.
 I waved goodbye to her when I came to my stop.
 She nodded back.

 As I looked back at her one last time, the frailty American society so often associates with age dissolved.
 Instead, I saw a vibrant and confident woman — a woman I hope to be like when I’m in my 80s.